 As the pandemic continues to evolve, Crystal Clinic remains dedicated to assuring your safety and the wellbeing of all of our patients and employees.
-To help you make right decisions about timely Plastic and Reconstructive treatment during these unusual times, we’re providing answers to some of the most frequently asked questions specific to Crystal Clinic Plastic Surgeons.
+To help you make right decisions about the timely treatment of your plastic and reconstructive concerns during these unusual times, we’re providing answers to some of the most frequently asked questions specific to Crystal Clinic Plastic Surgeons.
 Please note that some of our policies have recently changed.

 Is Crystal Clinic performing surgeries?

 Yes, we are once again providing our comprehensive plastic and reconstructive care to patients.
 As restrictions are relaxed, we will continue to add services and capacity.
 Our first priority is to provide for our patients who had previously scheduled appointments that were canceled due to the pandemic.
-We are also providing essential care for those with existing conditions who are in more urgent need of reconstructive care.
-For those interested in elective surgical procedures, please contact us regarding scheduling as we anticipate being approved to perform elective surgeries once again in just a few weeks.
+We are also providing essential care for those with existing conditions who are in more urgent need of reconstructive care, and we are encouraging those interested in elective surgical procedures to contact us for scheduling.

 Is it safe to come in for an appointment or to schedule surgery?

 Because Crystal Clinic Plastic Surgeons facilities do not have emergency rooms, our hospital and clinic locations have not had the kind of exposure to contagions that general care hospitals have experienced during this pandemic.
 Even so, you can be assured that we continue to diligently take every precaution to ensure you are entering the cleanest and safest environment possible.
 Every patient, staff member, delivery person, and other visitor is screened and their temperature taken before they may enter our clinics for any reason.
 Of course, if you are ill, or have been in close contact with someone who may have coronavirus, please contact your primary care physician before attempting to schedule an appointment with Crystal Clinic.

 Those living in communal environments such as a skilled nursing or rehabilitation facility, correctional institution, shelter, or halfway house, must inform Crystal Clinic Plastic Surgeons of their living conditions prior to scheduling an appointment so that we can provide an appropriate assessment and screening.